the-sous-chef/lambda-authorizer/README.md

 # How to use it

-Create a custom authorizer under the `API Gateway > Resources` desired method pointing to this lambda and using the `Authorization` header.
+## Configuration

-If your are using `Serverless.com` you need to add the `authorizer`section and ARN of this lambda to the http event configuration of the desired function:
+If you are using `Serverless.com` you need to add the `authorizer` section and ARN of this lambda to the HTTP event configuration of the desired function:
 ```
 path: api/private
   method: get